 As you may know, the University of California (UC) has been out of contract with the publisher Elsevier since January but, so far, the publisher has continued to provide access to new articles via ScienceDirect.
 Although Elsevier has not yet provided us with official notification, we now have reason to believe that the publisher will shut off that direct access in the first half of July, after the July 4 holiday.

 When that happens, we will no longer have direct access to 2019 articles (in all Elsevier journals) and the backfiles of certain journals.
-A list of impacted journals can be found here.
 Everything else that we previously had access to will still be accessible on ScienceDirect.
 Once the shut off is confirmed, a notice will be published on the Office of Scholarly Communication website.

 Last year, UC entered negotiations for a new agreement with Elsevier that would not only continue UC’s access to its online journals, but also achieve the faculty-supported goals of containing journal subscription costs and providing for open access publication of UC research.
 Unfortunately, in late February the negotiations stalled.
 In the months since, Elsevier has continued to provide access to new articles via ScienceDirect without a contract in place.

 The Library is prepared to help you access affected articles.
 To access articles that are no longer available via ScienceDirect, students, faculty and staff can use tools documented in our alternative access guide including the use of Google Scholar, requesting copies of articles from the corresponding author and requesting articles through the Library.

 To learn more about interlibrary loan requests and ways to find open access copies, visit lib.ucsd.edu/interlibrary-loan.
 If you are in doubt about why you can’t reach a particular article, please contact the Library.